 How Far in Advance Can You Make Reservations at a DVC Resort?

-Home resort owners have the ability to make reservations up to 11 months in advance of check-in.
-So if you are looking to make a reservation during high seasons, such as Christmas or New Year’s, you should plan to make your reservation in January.
+Home resort owners can make reservations up to 11 months before check-in.
+So, if you are looking to make a reservation during high seasons like Christmas or Spring Break, you should plan to make your reservation in January.

 If you are hoping to stay at a different DVC resort other than your Home resort, you have up to 7 months in advance to make reservations.
 It’s unlikely that you’ll be able to make reservations during highly popular weeks outside of your Home resort because rooms fill up so quickly.
 This is why you should carefully consider your Home resort if you plan to travel during the most popular seasons.